theprojectsomething/cloudflare-stream/README.md

 ##### uploadOptions.onSuccess?: Function (videoDetails: Object)

 The `onSuccess` callback fires once the upload is complete and mirrors the promise resolution.
-Arguments include a video details object similar to that returned by a call to `getVideo`.
+Returned arguments include a [videoDetails object](#videodetails-object) similar to that returned by a call to `getVideo`.

 ##### uploadOptions.onError?: Function => errorDetails: Object